 How to Order from IT Schedule 70

-Generally the ordering process shown below, for illustrative purposes only, should be followed.
+Generally the ordering process below, shown for illustrative purposes, should be followed.
 Use the state and local governments ordering procedures if applicable.
 You should also comply with your organization's acquisition rules.

 A. Perform a requirements analysis and then follow the ordering process outlined below.
 The ordering process may vary based on whether or not a Statement of Work (SOW) is required.